TF2Autobot/tf2autobot/README.md

 ```

 Then apply the additional pricedb.io settings below using your api key from [Pricedb Store](https://store.pricedb.io/api-docs) or ignore this step if you dont want to use any of the [Pricedb Store](https://store.pricedb.io) features.

+### Global Disable for Chat Messages

+After Valve started banning bots for sending messages and commands it has been the reccomendation that you enable (true) the below to prevent your bot being banned.
+This has been left as a toggle for the moment.

+-   Configure in `options.json`:
+    ```json
+    "globalDisable": {
+      "messages": false,      // Blocks all bot messages "greeting": false,      // Blocks friend welcome messages "commands": false,      // Blocks user commands
+      "adminCommands": false  // Blocks admin commands
+    }
+    ```

+### Stats Command Improvements

+If upgrading, rename your existing `polldata.json` to `polldata.old.json` otherwise historical data will skew !stats (optional)
+The new stats system uses new logic to track profit by recording keys and metal separately to prevent point in time issues.
+These are used to provide estimated profit/loss with the !stats command.
+This change is backwards compatible with Autobot.

+### Pure Per Unit (PPU) Logic Updates

+-   Handles stock over 1
+-   Reworked to better handle price updates and no longer reset

 ### store.pricedb.io configuration